 ESG factors are fully integrated into the Investment Manager's investment process.
-This integration is founded upon five core principles: (i) focus on those issues which have the greatest relevance to investment outcomes; (ii) whilst risk and its mitigation is a primary consideration, the Investment Manager considers the corporate sector to be critical to solving many social and environmental challenges; (iii) focus on the sustainability issues which are most pertinent to any investee company, which will vary from company to company and across sectors; (iv) data is useful but Investment Manager analysis is key (third party ESG data can be helpful in highlighting ESG issues, but it is frequently incomplete and often lacking context); (v) while the investment manager will engage with investee companies and seek positive change on sustainability issues, if it is deemed that the company is unwilling or unable to improve then the Investment Manager reserves the right to divest.
+This integration is founded upon five core principles: (i) focus on those issues which have the greatest relevance to investment outcomes; (ii) whilst risk and its mitigation is a primary consideration, the Investment Manager considers the corporate sector to be critical to solving many social and environmental challenges; (iii) focus on the sustainability issues which are most pertinent to any investee company, which will vary from company to company and across sectors; (iv) data is useful but Investment Manager analysis is key (third party ESG data can be helpful in highlighting ESG issues, but it is frequently incomplete and often lacking context); (v) while the investment manager will engage with investee company is unwilling or unable to improve then the Investment Manager reserves the right to divest.